 Cancer Research in Dresden

 To make advances in the fight against cancer, Dresden researchers collaborate with strong partners in different areas of study, ranging from medicine to biology, chemistry and physics.
-The objective is to rapidly transfer advances in research to concrete therapeutic approaches (translational research).
+The objective is to rapidly transfer advances in research to specific therapeutic approaches (translational research).
 A strong collaboration has been existing between the HZDR and the Dresden University Medical Faculty and Hospital through the jointly operated OncoRay center since the year 2005.

 In order to enhance its specific expertise in cancer research, HZDR is now collaborating with University Hospital Carl Gustav Carus, TU Dresden and the German Cancer Research Center to develop the National Center for Tumor Diseases (NCT) in Dresden.
 It will be the partner location of Heidelberg NCT.
 The common goal is to conduct cross-disciplinary research, therapy and prevention for the benefit of patients - and to do so at top international level.

-HZDR maintains a particularly close working relationship with the University Hospital Dresden and the Faculty of Medicine at the Technische Universität (TU) Dresden in the joint National Center for Radiation Research in Oncology – OncoRay.
+HZDR maintains a particularly close working relationship with the University Hospital Dresden and the Faculty of Medicine at the Technische Universität Dresden in the joint National Center for Radiation Research in Oncology – OncoRay.
 The objective of OncoRay research is to improve cancer treatment through biologically individualized and technologically optimized radiation therapy.
 The OncoRay Center, together with the Heidelberg Institute for Radiation Oncology (HIRO), comprises the National Center for Radiation Research in Oncology.

 On the field of imaging technologies HZDR researchers also cooperate closely with the School of Science at the TU Dresden, particularly with the Departments of Chemistry/Food chemistry, Physics and Biology.